apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 Enables Drill Metastore usage to be able to store table metadata during ANALYZE TABLE commands execution and to be able to read table metadata during regular queries execution or when querying some INFORMATION_SCHEMA tables.
 Default is `false`.
 - **metastore.metadata.store.depth_level**
-Specifies maximum level depth for collecting metadata.
+Specifies the maximum level of depth for collecting metadata.
 Same options as the _level_ option above.
 Default is `'ALL'`.
 - **metastore.retrieval.retry_attempts**
 If you run the `ANALYZE TABLE` command at the same time as queries run, then the query can read incorrect or corrupt statistics.
 Drill will reload statistics and replan the query.
 This option specifies the maximum number of retry attempts.
 Default is `5`.